-Warwick Visitor Information Centre is also seeking to continue to develop the current offering by continuing with #LoveLocal Craft Fayre's and the Town Ambassador Project, which has been operating over the summer months employing locals to greet visitors and provide guidance and assistance directing many to local businesses and attractions, but also to the wider area including Leamington Spa.
+Warwick Visitor Information Centre is also seeking to continue to develop the current offering by continuing with #LoveLocal Craft Fayre's and the Town Ambassador Project, which has been operating over the past two year's employing locals to greet visitors and provide guidance and assistance directing many to local businesses and attractions, but also to the wider area including Leamington Spa.
 Warwick Visitor Information Centre has the support of Warwick Town Council.
-The Economic & Tourism Committee and Visitor Information Centre Review Group are committed to delivering required changes to ensure Warwick Visitor Information centre remains vibrant and fit for purpose going forward.
+The Economic & Tourism Committee are committed to delivering required changes to ensure Warwick Visitor Information centre remains vibrant and fit for purpose going forward.